funwie/checkout-payment-gateway/README.md

 ### Please see eamil attached documents for design and architectural decisions
 Or visit https://docs.google.com/document/d/1LpzoQqDU6NO5py2RCNgxDPK1Gt6GM3tjD9zQeNkkwaY/edit?usp=sharing

-### To switch to production Acquirer Service, We change appsettings configuration for to the External Acquire Service
+### To switch to production Acquirer Service, We change appsettings configuration to the External Acquirer Service

 ### Postman and Swagger Hub provide Mock Serveers.
 By designing the API using OpenApi standard, we can use these tools for Mock servers